 ICTQual Level 3 Diploma in Early Childhood Care and Education

-Through this programme, the learner will explore key areas such as child development, learning through play, health and safety, safeguarding, and inclusive practice.
-The course emphasises the importance of nurturing environments that promote emotional, social, physical, and cognitive growth, ensuring that every child receives the best possible start in life.
+Throughout this programme, learners explore key topics such as child development stages, learning through play, safeguarding, health and safety, and inclusive practices.
+The course highlights the importance of creating safe, supportive, and nurturing environments that encourage children’s emotional, social, physical, and cognitive development.
+It ensures learners understand how early experiences shape a child’s overall growth and future learning.

 Level 3 Diploma in Early Childhood Care and Education